 Sign the Residency Agreement

-You must electronically sign the Residency Agreement for the 2022 Dental Match.
-Read the Agreement page carefully, as your residency will be committed to abide by the Agreement once it is registered.
+You must electronically sign the Residency Agreement for the 2022 MedPhys Match.
+Read the Agreement page carefully, as your residency and program(s) will be committed to abide by the terms of the Agreement once the residency is registered.

 Pay the Registration Fee